Contact Us

 The Lawrence Township Citizen of the Year Awards

 The Lawrence Township Citizen of the Year Awards (previously Volunteer Awards) is presented to individuals and groups who performed outstanding leadership and volunteer service in our community.
 Award recipients will be honored at a Council meeting by resolution of the governing body on the township social media in April of each year during National Volunteer Month.
-To o submit a nomination, please visit: 2023 Lawrence Township Citizen of the Year Award - Rules and Information (google.com)
+To submit a nomination, please visit: 2023 Lawrence Township Citizen of the Year Award - Rules and Information (google.com)

 Rules